MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 ## Prerequisites
 1. Have excel installed in your machine
 2. Be relatively comfortable with excel (no need for VBA in case you don't plan on further developing the tool)
+3. For the MATLAB example: have MATLAB installed

 ## Motivation